-Do you know that you could be eating something that you thought was good for you, but in reality this food could be making you fat!
-SHOCK!
+Did you know that you could be eating something that you thought was good for you, but in reality this food could be making you fat!
+SHOCKING!
 YES!!!

 Who wouldn’t be in shock?
 We all know about eating healthy and perhaps we try to eat healthy, as much as we can… or perhaps we are not quite yet at the point where we eat healthy.
-Nevertheless, we probably know that vegetables – popularly known as “veggies” – are good for us.
+Nevertheless, we probably know that vegetables are good for us.
 Are all “presentations” of vegetables good for us?
 NO!
 NOT THE CASE!!
 This is where there is a shift in thinking as we begin to realize that all “veggies” are not created equal.

 “How?”, you may wonder.
 Well … in most cases, it’s not that the veggie itself is bad.
 Unfortunately, VEGGIES can go through a lot of processing and preparation before we eat these foods.
 This is the MAIN CULPRIT with regards to vegetables that are making you fat.
-Especially in terms of the way these vegetables are presented before we eat these foods, we are automatically actually packing on the pounds when we consume these foods.
+Especially in terms of the way these vegetables are presented before we eat these foods.
+We are actually packing on the pounds when we consume these foods.

-The International Journal of Food Science and Technology describes how the demand for minimally processed vegetables is still in demand and as such there is an increase in the availability of such foods .
+The International Journal of Food Science and Technology describes how the demand for minimally processed vegetables is still high, and as such there is an increase in the availability of such foods .

 THIS IS GREAT TO KNOW!